Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 * **Note:** The results of the experiment can be seen in *Assets/BOforUnity/BOData/BayesianOptimization/LogData*.

 ## Configuration
 All the configurations, that are neccessary can be made in Unity.
 To do so, you have to open the folder of the Unity scene which is *Assets/BOforUnity*.
 Here you click on the *BO-example-scene.unity* and open the scene.
 After that, select the *BOforUnityManager* Object on the left (blue) and click on *select* in the top of the inspector.
-Now you can change the settings accordingly.
-(Make sure you save the scene after you made your changes!)
-In this Object, all the possible configurations can be made.
+Now you can change the settings accordingly (Make sure you save the scene after you made your changes!).

+* **Note:** In this Object, all the possible configurations can be made.
 The different possibilities are explained from top to bottom below.
+SO you can simply follow along by scrolling down in the inspector on the right side of Unity.

 #### Parameters
 The parameters get optimized by the optimizer.
 In this configuration section you can create, change or remove such parameters.